Switchful Logo

 No charges for equipment—seriously

-Frontier redeems itself in a big way when it comes to equipment and installation.
+Frontier offers fantastic value when it comes to equipment and installation.
 If you have Frontier's DSL internet, the equipment itself is fairly standard.
-It works, but it doesn't look great on a desk and the capabilities are limited.
 It's free, which is nice, but you might still want to use your own gear if you need more control over which devices on your network get bandwidth priority.
-DSL installation costs $85, and there's no self-install option.
+DSL installation typically costs $85, and there's no self-install option.
+Depending on your plan and service area, you may qualify for free installation.

 If you have fiber internet from Frontier, you're in luck!
 You get free rental of an eero 6 on the Fiber 1 Gig plan or an eero6E mesh Wi-Fi system, on the Fiber 2 Gig plan.
 If you have the 5 Gig plan, you'll get the TP-Link AXE300 6E with an optional TP-Link RE815XE Wi-Fi extender for an extra $10 per month.
 You could still technically use your own gear, but it's hard to do any better than the latest and greatest from eero and TP-Link.

 If you're eligible, you may be able to get a Frontier self-install kit—otherwise, a professional will come to your house to install the internet for you.
-If you need a pro to come out, you'll be charged $50 on your first bill.
-Cancelation is also free, but some customers are charged a $20 restocking fee for rented fiber gear and a $50 restocking fee on DSL gear.
+If you need a pro to come out, you may be charged $50 on your first bill.
+In some areas, professional installation is included free, if you're eligible.

 Equipment and installation options can vary widely depending on